Alfresco/docs-alfresco/federation-services/latest/config/index.md

 [Connectors](#connectors) are the 1st step in the integration process.
 They represent how Federation Services connects to other systems.

 Connections are instances of connectors which the user configures.
-There are 5 types of connections: Authentication, Discovery, Integration, Content Service, and Content Search.
+There are 5 types of connections:

+* Authentication
+* Discovery
+* Integration
+* Content Service
+* Content Search

 The Federation Services Wizards will help you quickly create all the connections needed for your data integration.
 Available Wizards: [Quick Build](#quick-build-wizard), [Integration](#integration-wizard), [Federation](#federation-wizard)